Lifting (co)stratifications between tensor triangulated categories: Preliminaries

+\begin{defn} A functor $f^*\colon \msf{T} \to \msf{U}$ between tensor-triangulated categories is called \emph{geometric} if it is exact, strong symmetric monoidal and preserves arbitrary coproducts. \end{defn}

-Hypothesis~\ref{hyp} has various important consequences. \begin{lem} Let $f^*\colon \msf{T} \to \msf{U}$ be a functor as in Hypothesis~\ref{hyp}. \begin{enumerate} \item There is an adjoint triple where the left adjoints are displayed above the respective right adjoints. \item There is a projection formula for the adjunction $(f^*, f_*)$, that is, for any $X \in \msf{U}$ and $Y \in \msf{T}$, the natural map $f_*X \otimes Y \to f_*(X \otimes f^*Y)$ is an isomorphism. \item For any $X \in \msf{U}$ and $Y \in \msf{T}$, there is a natural isomorphism \item If $X$ builds (resp., finitely builds, resp., cobuilds) $Y$ in $\msf{U}$, then $f_*X$ builds (resp., finitely builds, resp., cobuilds) $f_*Y$ in $\msf{T}$. \end{enumerate} \end{lem} \begin{proof} Parts (1), (2) and (3) can be found in~\cite[Corollary 2.14 and Proposition 2.15]{BDS16}.
+We note that $f^*$ need not be induced by any map $f$; this notation is merely suggestive.
+Geometric functors satisfy various important properties as we now recall. \begin{lem} Let $f^*\colon \msf{T} \to \msf{U}$ be a geometric functor between rigidly-compactly generated tensor-triangulated categories. \begin{enumerate} \item There is an adjoint triple where the left adjoints are displayed above the respective right adjoints. \item There is a projection formula for the adjunction $(f^*, f_*)$, that is, for any $X \in \msf{U}$ and $Y \in \msf{T}$, the natural map $f_*X \otimes Y \to f_*(X \otimes f^*Y)$ is an isomorphism. \item For any $X \in \msf{U}$ and $Y \in \msf{T}$, there is a natural isomorphism \item If $X$ builds (resp., finitely builds, resp., cobuilds) $Y$ in $\msf{U}$, then $f_*X$ builds (resp., finitely builds, resp., cobuilds) $f_*Y$ in $\msf{T}$. \end{enumerate} \end{lem} \begin{proof} Parts (1), (2) and (3) can be found in~\cite[Corollary 2.14 and Proposition 2.15]{BDS16}.
 Part (4) is an immediate consequence of the fact that $f_*$ is exact and preserves coproducts and products. \end{proof}

 \begin{ex} For orientation, it is helpful to keep in mind the example when $f^*$ is the extension of scalars functor $B \otimes^\mrm{L}_A -\colon \msf{D}(A) \to \msf{D}(B)$ along a map of commutative rings $f\colon A \to B$.
 Then $f_*$ is the restriction of scalars functor, and $f^{(1)}$ is the coextension of scalars functor $\mrm{RHom}_A(B,-)$.
 Note that the notation differs from the standard; here, $f^*$ corresponds to the derived inverse image functor along the corresponding map $\mrm{Spec}B \to \mrm{Spec}A$ of affine schemes. \end{ex}